straw-hat-team/adr/src/adrs/8779742261/README.md

   make `managed_by` immutable and `system` rows undeletable.

-Open point while this ADR is in review: the api-side value, `api` (precedented channel word) versus `principal` (unprecedented actor word).
+Open point while this ADR is in review: the api-side value, `api` (channel word, precedented by Grafana's literal `provenance: api` value) versus `principal` (actor word).
+The taxonomy proves these are the only two candidates.
+The cloud deep survey (below) shifted the evidence:
-The taxonomy proves these are the only two candidates; it does not pick between them.
+`principal` is the official umbrella actor term at all three major clouds (AWS glossary, Azure "security principal", GCP's explicit members-to-principals rename), so it is no longer unprecedented as vocabulary, only as an enum value in a managed-by field. `api` retains the only exact-position precedent.

 ### Precedent survey (2026-08-03)